Katherine Waterston Shines Bright On 2020’s Darkest Show

 Katherine Waterston might be one of Hollywood’s most humble performers.
 Usually a fan of darker roles, audiences might be surprised to hear just how casual and approachable the actor is in real life.
 As someone who has demonstrated every facet of a woman’s experience both on film and on stage, the real Waterston is genuinely chill.
-Maybe it’s because she isn’t on social media, or because her 2015 big break in Paul Thomas Anderson’s Inherent Vice had her gamely talking about her nude scenes for months.
-Maybe it’s because she finds strenuous projects to be a “treat," and, in keeping with the character she plays, nothing really fazes Waterston during a recent phone call about her role in HBO’s psychological thriller, The Third Day, premiering September 14.
+Maybe it’s because her 2015 big break in Paul Thomas Anderson’s Inherent Vice had her gamely talking about her nude scenes for months, or maybe it’s because she finds strenuous projects to be a “treat," but, in keeping with the character she plays, nothing really fazes Waterston during a recent phone call about her role in HBO’s psychological thriller, The Third Day, premiering September 14.

 Advertisement